Ukraine Says It Shot Down Another Russian A-50 Surveillance Plane

-(MENAFN- IANS) Kiev, Feb 24 (IANS) Ukrainian Air Force Commander Mykola Oleschuk has said that the Ukrainian military shot down another Russian A-50 surveillance aircraft.
+KIEV, Feb 24 (NNN-UNIAN) – Ukrainian Air Force Commander, Mykola Oleschuk, said yesterday that, the Ukrainian military shot down another Russian A-50 surveillance aircraft.

-"I am grateful to the Main Intelligence Directorate of the Ukrainian Defense Ministry and all those who ensured the result," Oleschuk said in a Telegram post on Friday.
+“I am grateful to the Main Intelligence Directorate of the Ukrainian Defence Ministry, and all those who ensured the result,” Oleschuk said in a Telegram post.

 The Ukrainian forces continue their work, Oleschuk added.

-The Main Intelligence Directorate of the Ukrainian Defense Ministry said in a statement that the plane lost speed and height near the city of Yeysk in Russia's southern Krasnodar region, Xinhua news agency reported.
+The Main Intelligence Directorate of the Ukrainian Defence Ministry, said in a statement that, the plane lost speed and height near the city of Yeysk in Russia's southern Krasnodar region.

-Last month, Valery Zaluzhny, then a chief commander of the armed forces of Ukraine, said the Ukrainian air force had destroyed a Russian A-50 plane in an area close to the Sea of Azov.
+Last month, Valery Zaluzhny, then chief commander of the armed forces of Ukraine, said, the Ukrainian air force had destroyed a Russian A-50 plane in an area close to the Sea of Azov.– NNN-UNIAN

 Legal Disclaimer: